-Open with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the page are not available.

-AES encryption method.
-When other security settings are specified, controls of the WPS
+Open with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the AES encryption method.
+When other security settings are specified, controls of the WPS page on the tab of the relevant band are not available.

-Figure 98.
+Figure 94.
 The page for configuring the WPS function.

-You can activate the WPS function via the web-based interface or the hardware WPS/RESET button on the cover of the device.
+You can activate the WPS function via the web-based interface or the hardware WPS button on the cover of the device.

-To activate the WPS function via the hardware button, move the Enable WPS function with hardware button switch to the right.
-Then, with the device turned on, push the WPS/RESET button and release it.
-The WLAN / WPS LED should start blinking slowly.
-In addition, upon pushing the button, the wireless interface of the device is enabled if it was disabled before.
+To activate the WPS function via the hardware button, move the Enable Wi-Fi when WPS function is activated with hardware button switch to the right on the tabs of both bands.
+Then, with the device turned on, push the WPS button and release.
+The WPS LED should start blinking.
+In addition, upon pressing the button, the wireless interfaces of the device are enabled if they were disabled before.

-If you want to disable activating the WPS function via the hardware button, move the Enable WPS function with hardware button switch to the left and make sure that the WPS function is not activated via the web-based interface.
+If you want to disable activating the WPS function via the hardware button, on the tabs of both bands, move the Enable Wi-Fi when WPS function is activated with hardware button switch to the left and make sure that the WPS function is not activated via the web-based interface.

-To activate the WPS function via the web-based interface, click the ENABLE WPS button.
+To activate the WPS function via the web-based interface, on the tab of the relevant band, click the ENABLE WPS button.